IIIF/api/source/event/2017/vatican.md

 ## IIIF Conference - The Vatican - 2017

 The second annual International Image Interoperability Framework ([IIIF][home-page]) Conference in The Vatican is intended for a wide range of participants and interested parties across the IIIF community.
+The conference will consist of two events with separate capacity and registration:

+1. IIIF Showcase: Unlocking the World's Digital Images, an outreach event on Tuesday, June 6, intended for interested parties who are new to IIIF and want to quickly get up to speed and understand the community and its benefits.
+2. IIIF Conference Program, June 7-9, including plenary presentations and parallel sessions for content curators, repository managers, software developers, and researchers from across the IIIF community.

 A [Call for Proposals][vatican-cfp] is now open until February 23, 2017.
+A [Call for Sponsors][vatican-sponsors] is open with an initial deadline of March 15, 2017.

 ### Logistics